sage-code/maj/basic.md

 A word can have a specialized role in a sentence.

 * Nouns are finalized with {"a","e"} or any consonant;
-* Verbs are finalized with "u" and suffix, "se", "fu", "pa";
+* Verbs are finalized with "u" and suffix, "ro", "fu", "pa";
 * Adjectives are finalized with "o", "y", or any consonant;
 * Adverbs like adjectives are finalized with vowel "o", "y" or consonant;
 * Pronouns are monosyllabic, 2 or 3 letter long;